ProactiveProgrammers/text-analysis-starter/writing/reflection.md

 TODO: Make sure that your GitHub repository contains the following text files:

-- `generated_one.txt`: provided as part of the project
+- `generated_one.txt`: generated text from the `aitextgen` program provided as a part of this project
-- `generated_two.txt`: you generate this file by running `textanalysis`
+- `generated_two.txt`: generated text from the `aitextgen` program provided as a part of this project
-- `input_one.txt`: provided as part of this project
+- `input_one.txt`: human-written text provided as part of this project
-- `input_two.txt`: human-written text that you excerpt from a source or write yourself
+- `input_two.txt`: human-written text that you excerpt from an external source or write yourself

 TODO: You must use a command like `git add` to ensure that two files exist in the repository